 placement of stitches on respective beds

-Starting racking position is 5.
-Racking handle markings for Brother begin with 0 on left, 5 at center, 10 on right.
-The ribber is set to half pitch, since part of the needle bed will be knitting an every needle rib.
-An often overlooked clue as to what is happening or is about to, is found in the arrows just below the racking position indicator.
+The starting racking position is 5.
+Racking handle markings for Brother begin with 0 on left, 5 at the center, 10 on right.
+The ribber is set to half pitch since part of the needle bed will be knitting every needle rib.
+An often-overlooked clue as to what is happening or is about to is found in the arrows just below the racking position indicator.
 The red arrow indicates the direction in which the bed was racked on the last move.
 Since racking for my experiment will only be to 3 different positions, I began by choosing to use 5 pixels center, left, center, right for the full repeat sequence, but later amended the repeat to numbers of pixels equal to specific racking indicator number.
 The needles will be selected prior to the next row knit, a reminder of racking selection.
 Sequence will actually be 5, *0, 5, 10, 5,** 0, 5, etc. The racking indicator

 set up and ready to go, racking position 5